-There is no question in my mind that the Global Financial Crisis was great for our industry.
-Note, I said “great”, not “easy”.
-It was great because it dramatically increased the sophistication level of sponsors, as they had to deal with a new level of accountability.
-What we are seeing now is that, generally, sponsors are ahead of sponsorship seekers in sophistication.
-As a result, much of this blog and The Sponsorship Seeker’s Toolkit have been focused on helping those sponsorship seekers to effectively sell and service this new era of sponsors.
+The upshot is that sponsors now are generally well ahead of rightsholders in sophistication.
+As a result, much of this blog and The Sponsorship Seeker’s Toolkit have been focused on helping rightsholders to effectively sell and service this new era of sponsors.

-There are also a lot of sponsorship seekers who “get it” – more every day – and when they come across a potential sponsor who doesn’t, it can seem like a trip in the way-back machine.
+But the reverse is also true.
+There are also a lot of rightsholders who “get it” – more every day – and when they come across a potential sponsor who doesn’t, it can seem like a trip in the way-back machine.
 I’ve lost track of the number who contact me, asking how to sell to an old-school sponsor while staying true to their hard-earned best-practice approach.
 This is what I tell them…

 Even if the potential sponsor hasn’t made the direct connection between sponsorship and overall marketing objectives, one of the smartest things you can do is to draw those overall marketing objectives out.
 So say: